unilee/TMC_LowerLimbActs/README.md

 ### Results

 The pdf file **dataexplanation** details the experiments of training and testing.
 The basic information of each subject is illustated there, and the results of the proposed adaptive on-line algorithm for each subject are also displayed.

+### Citation

+If you would like to use this data, please cite the following reference:
+[Article #1]{https://www.sciencedirect.com/science/article/pii/S0925231219309956}: H. Li, S. Derrode and W. Pieczynski, Anadaptive and on-line IMU-based locomotion activity classification method using a triplet Markov model, Neurocomputing, https://doi.org/10.1016/j.neucom.2019.06.081